Assugeni/Rafael-CookBook/README.md

 1. One who wants learn Cooking (To be a chef)
 2. One who wants to teach Cooking (Wants to share their talent)

-Some Users will visit the site to learn new recipies whereas others visit to upload their recipies so that other users can learn and appreciate their talent.
+Some Users will visit the site to learn new recipes whereas others visit to upload their recipies so that other users can learn and appreciate their talent.

 ## Features

 - User can add new recipies using their name and email.
-- User can view all kind of recipies in website uploaded by him or other users
+- User can view all kind of recipes in website uploaded by him or other users
 - User can edit recipe uploaded by him
 - User can delete already added recipe uploaded by him
 - User can filter recipies uploaded by him only.